Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Methodology

-\textbf{Spatial Loss}\quad Since our SSGNet uses a softmax function in the last layer to prevent the eigenvectors from converging to zero vectors, we only need to handle the degenerate case, where all eigenvectors have the same value.
+Since our SSGNet uses a softmax function in the last layer to prevent the eigenvectors from converging to zero vectors, we only need to handle the degenerate case.
 Our spatial loss $\mathcal{L}_{spatial}$ considers the sparsity of each eigenvector to enforce diverse representations of scene structure, defined as below:

 where $|\cdot|$ indicates an absolute value, and the hyperparameter $\gamma$ is set to 0.9 in our implementation.
 We can intuitively figure out that $\mathcal{L}_{spatial}$ has a minimum value when $\textbf{Y}_k$ is either 0 or 1 for each pixel.
 With the $\mathcal{L}_{spatial}$ and the softmax operation together, we show that if a pixel of one eigenvector converges near to 1, the pixel of other eigenvectors should go to 0.
 This makes each pixel across the eigenvectors have different value due to the sparsity penalty, which produces diverse feature representations of image structures.